MHTrXz/smile_detection/README.md

 # Smile Detection Project

-This project implements a real-time smile detection system using a fine-tuned `EfficientNet V2-L model`.
+This project implements a real-time smile detection system using a fine-tuned `EfficientNet V2-L` model.
 The workflow includes fine-tuning `EfficientNet V2-L` in `detection_model.ipynb`, where the trained weights are saved as `model.pth`, and using these weights in `smile_detection.py` for live webcam detection.

 ## Features